hassanShakur/js-structs/README.md

    Happens when after a problem breakdown, a similar sub-problem is computed more than once e.g. in the Fibonacci series.

+The methods involved includes `memoization` & `tabulation`.

+### Memoization

-One of the methods involved is `memoization` where results of expensive function calls are stored and this value is returned whenever the same function is called with the same arguments in the future.
+This is where results of expensive function calls are stored and this value is returned whenever the same function is called with the same arguments in the future.
 Check out an example in solving the `fib series`:

 Naive version: